harsham05/Solr-ES-Similarity/README.md

 ###Thresholding

-**Try** to cluster pairwise similarity scores (based on Jaccard(wrt Golden Feature Set), Edit, Cosine distance) by setting a threhhold value
+**Try** to cluster pairwise similarity scores (based on Jaccard(wrt Golden Feature Set), Edit, Cosine distance) by setting a threshold value

 Number of clusters that will be found is Not known Apriori